William J. Seymour: Early career

 Parham's Apostolic Faith Movement emphasized speaking in tongues.
 Although speaking in tongues had occurred in some isolated religious circles as early as 1897, Parham began to practice it in 1900 and made the doctrine central to his theological system, believing it to be a sign that a Christian had received the baptism with the Holy Spirit.
 On January 1, 1901, Parham and some of his students were praying over Agnes Ozman when she began to speak in what was interpreted to be Chinese, a language Ozman never learned.
 Pentecostals identify Ozman as the first person in modern times to receive the gift of speaking in tongues as an answer to prayer for the baptism of the Holy Spirit.
 Parham also spoke in tongues and went on to open a Bible school in Houston as his base of operations in 1905.

 When Houston African American holiness leader Lucy F. Farrow took a position with Charles Parham's evangelistic team as his children's nanny, Farrow asked Seymour to pastor her church.
 In 1906, with Farrow's encouragement, Seymour joined Parham's newly founded Bible school.
 Though Seymour's attendance at Parham's school violated Texas Jim Crow laws, with Parham's permission, Seymour simply took a seat just outside the classroom door.
 Parham and Seymour shared pulpits and street corners on several occasions during the early weeks of 1906, with Parham only permitting Seymour to preach to blacks.
 During this time, Seymour continued praying that he would receive the baptism with the Holy Spirit.
 Though unsuccessful at the time, he remained committed to Parham's beliefs about speaking in tongues, but he rejected Parham's belief in the annihilation of the wicked and in the use of tongues in evangelism.
 Parham understood the gift of tongues to be xenoglossy, unlearned human languages to be used for evangelistic purposes.

 Within a month of studying under Parham, Seymour received an invitation to pastor a holiness mission in Los Angeles founded by Julia Hutchins, who intended to become a missionary to Liberia.
-Although Parham believed Seymour unqualified because he had not yet been baptized in the Holy Spirit, Seymour went to Los Angeles anyway.
+Although Parham considered Seymour unqualified because he had not yet been baptized in the Holy Spirit, Seymour went to Los Angeles anyway.